swaroopjcse/lab02/README.md

 └── output.txt
 ```

-Let's explore each one of these in details
+Let's explore each one of these in details.

+1. `Data/` contains the configurations for running